 The Group monitors its capital base using a ratio of Net debt to shareholders' equity.
-Net debt is calculated as loans and notes payable and other financial liabilities less cash and cash equivalents and other financial assets.
+Net debt is calculated as loans and notes payable and other financial liabilities less cash and cash equivalents and short term Murabaha.

 The Group's Net debt to shareholders' equity ratio at the end of the year is as follows: